Our Mission Statement

-The foundation was created with money that poured in to Heather's family after the gofundme had been closed.
+The foundation was created with money that poured in to Heather's family after a gofundme set up by a family friend had been closed.
 Money was sent to the family via general delivery, through the funeral home, through TV stations, through the law firm where she had worked, and directly to her mother, Susan Bro.
 She approached Alfred Wilson, who had been Heather's supervisor and friend to ask if he would help her establish something legal with accountability.

 Susan had been a teacher for many years, and Alfred had worked with scholarship funds.
 It seemed logical to form a scholarship fund.
 Susan also donated a portion of her personal funds.
 The original plan was to only give scholarships to Heather's former high school and to Charlottesville High School.

 IRS paperwork was filed only nine days after Heather's murder.
 Shortly afterward, Susan was invited to speak at the MTV Video Music Awards.
 On that stage in front of the world, she announced the formation of the Heather Heyer Foundation.
 From there, she appeared on The Ellen Show, where Shutterfly donated $50,000 to the scholarship fund.
 We decided to expand our thinking a bit.

 In late 2017, we partnered with the AIDS Healthcare Foundation to offer scholarships to the winners of an essay contest.
 Students across the country were invited to submit an essay answering the question, "What are you doing to stand against hate in your community?"
 AHF gave $8000 in scholarships, and we gave $1000.
 The winners rode with Alfred and Susan in the 2018 Rose Bowl Parade along with members of the AHF Board.